davemullenjnr/davemullenjnr/_projects/geometry-club.md

   - tag: UI Design
 description:
   - paragraph: Geometry Club is a series of architecture photographs that are identical in composition, giving us a unique perspective to contrast and compare the differences in form, design, and construction of each facade.
-  - paragraph: The project lives on Instagram where I encourage people to submit their own photos to be featured.
+  - paragraph: The project lives on <a class="link-body" href="https://instagram.com/geometryclub">Instagram</a> where I encourage people to submit their own photos to be featured.
 I've featured over 150 contributors' photographs, from more than 30 countries.
-  - paragraph: I built a Geometry Club camera app with iOS developer Alexander Edge.
+  - paragraph: I built a <a class="link-body" href="https://geometryclub.org/app">Geometry Club camera app</a> with iOS developer <a class="link-body" href="https://www.alexedge.co.uk/">Alexander Edge</a>.
 The app helps you to line up your Geometry Club photos, in real time.
-It's free and available to download on the App Store.
+It's free and available to download on the <a class="link-body" href="https://itunes.apple.com/app/geometry-club/id1185322655?ls=1&mt=8">App Store</a>.
 images:
   - image_path: geometry-club/Geometry-Club-logo-icon
     image_alt: Geometry Club icon